Our executive team

 Jon Petty, Executive Director Technology

-Jon joined Leonard Cheshire in January 2017 and is responsible for the charity’s technology operations and promoting the use of cutting-edge assistive technology for people with disabilities.
+Jon joined us in January 2017 and is responsible for our technology operations and promoting the use of cutting-edge assistive technology for people with disabilities.

 Jon previously held senior operational and commercial roles in the retail, gaming and telecoms industries for more than twenty years.
 Jon is passionate about the potential digital technology offers to improve lives.